J Smiles Cares

 History and Culture

-Alzheimer’s Disease has attacked multiple generations in JSmiles’ family.
-She is committed to supporting research to hopefully find a cure for this debilitating disease.
+Alzheimer’s Disease is currently waging war with JSmiles' mom and it contributed to her maternal grandfather's death.
+She is committed to finding a cure.
 Did you know that Alzheimer’s is the most expensive disease in America, costing more than cancer and heart disease?
 Yet research its dollars pale in comparison to cancer.
-Join JSmiles in supporting the Alzheimer’s Association by visiting: https://www.alz.org.
+Give to JSmiles' #endalz fundraising campaign: http://act.alz.org/goto/alzetti2020

 While JSmiles is passionate about all of her alma maters, she believes the institution where she earned her undergraduate degree, Howard University, set the tone for how she tackles the world.
 JSmiles has hosted major fundraisers for Howard University’s Office of the President.
 At Howard's sesquicentennial celebration, JSmiles pledged $1,000.00 to the College of Engineering for each of its 150 years.
 Did you know that history-makers such as the former mayors of Washington, DC, (Sharon Pratt), Atlanta (Andrew Young, Shirley Franklin, and Kasim Reed), and New York City (David Dinkins) all attended Howard University?
 They join other distinguished alumni such as sisters and actresses Phylicia Rashad and Debbie Allen Nixon (producer/director) and the late U.S. Supreme Court justice and civil rights attorney, The Honorable Thurgood Marshall.
 Join JSmiles smiles in her efforts to support the university of legends.
 Give to Howard University here: https://giving.howard.edu.